 -

 Course description: AP© Human Geography is the equivalent of a one-semester college-level course and is designed to provide the student with an in-depth understanding of the earth’s regions, religions, languages, recent regional histories, governments, economic systems, and physical features.
-Assignments and assessments will prepare them for the AP Exam on May 5th as well as deepen the students’ understanding of the world we live in.
-The AP HuG teachers work closely to ensure homogeneity of the curriculum; however, we differentiate when appropriate, so it is vital that the student follow their own teacher’s assignment instructions.
-For more information about the course and exam description, please visit: https://apstudents.collegeboard.org/courses/ap-human-geography.
+Assignments and assessments will prepare the student for the AP Exam on May 6th as well as deepen the students’ understanding of the world we live in.

 Expectations: